Rollerblading Calories Burned Calculator

 How many calories does rollerblading burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 272 calories during 30 minutes of rollerblading.
-This is based on a MET value of 7.5.
+A person weighing 160 lbs (73 kg) burns approximately 286 calories during 30 minutes of rollerblading.
+This is based on a MET value of 7.5 for rollerblading.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of rollerblading?

-The MET (Metabolic Equivalent of Task) value for rollerblading is 7.5.
+The default MET (Metabolic Equivalent of Task) value for rollerblading is 7.5, while the selected training style uses MET 7.5.
 This means rollerblading burns 7.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is rollerblading good for weight loss?

-Yes, rollerblading is an effective exercise for weight loss.
-With a MET value of 7.5, it burns a significant number of calories per session.
-A 160-lb person burns about 544 calories per hour.
+Yes, rollerblading can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7.5, a 160-lb person burns about 572 calories per hour.
 Combined with a balanced diet, regular rollerblading can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during rollerblading?

 Body weight significantly impacts calorie burn during rollerblading.
-A 120-lb person burns about 204 calories in 30 minutes, while a 250-lb person burns approximately 425 calories in the same time.
+At the selected MET value of 7.5, a 120-lb person burns about 214 calories in 30 minutes, while a 250-lb person burns approximately 447 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does rollerblading work?